SciPhi-AI/agent-search/README.md

 AgentSearch is a multi-TB dataset curated by SciPhi and accessible [on HuggingFace](https://huggingface.co/datasets/SciPhi/AgentSearch-V1).
 This repository has the necessary code for individuals to download and host their own search engine with this dataset.

+> **Warning:** This setup documentation is preliminary and not yet finalized.
+Please note that the setup process may change in the future.

 ### Prerequisites

 - Docker: [Download here](#)